boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-core.md

 19. Run the React sample with Core sample, use the following command `dotnet run` in visual Studio Code.

-> **NOTE:** If you are facing issues with the validity of the ASP.NET Core developer certificate, you can try the following commands to resolve it: `dotnet dev-certs https --clean`, `dotnet dev-certs https` and `dotnet dev-certs https --trust`.
+> **NOTE:** If you encounter any issues with the validity of the ASP.NET Core developer certificate, you can try resolving it by using the following commands: `dotnet dev-certs https --clean`, `dotnet dev-certs https` and `dotnet dev-certs https --trust`.